ktatarnikov/bananadqn/README.md

     python -m train_agent
   ```

-  This command will produce the checkpoint.pth file
+  This command will produce the checkpoint.pth file.

 2. Testing the Agent